Parameter-free Dynamic Regret: Time-varying Movement Costs, Delayed Feedback, and Memory: Abstract

 \section{Abstract}

 In this paper, we study dynamic regret in unconstrained online convex optimization (OCO) with movement costs.
 Specifically, we generalize the standard setting by allowing the movement cost coefficients $\lambda_t$ to vary arbitrarily over time.
-Our main contribution is a novel algorithm that establishes the first comparator-adaptive dynamic regret bound for this setting, guaranteeing $\widetilde{\mathcal{O}}(\sqrt{(1+P_T)(T+\sum_t \lambda_t)})$ regret, where $P_T$ is the path length of the comparator sequence over $T$ rounds.
-This recovers the optimal guarantees for both static and dynamic regret in standard OCO as a special case where $\lambda_t=0$ for all rounds.
+Our main contribution is a novel algorithm that establishes the first comparator-adaptive dynamic regret bound for this setting, guaranteeing $\widetilde{\mathcal{O}}(\sqrt{(M^2+MP_T)(T+\sum_t \lambda_t)})$ regret, where $P_T$ is the path length of the comparator sequence over $T$ rounds and $M$ is the maximal comparator norm.
+Our result recovers the optimal adaptive rates for both static and dynamic regret in OCO as the special case where $\lambda_t=0$ for all rounds.
 To demonstrate the versatility of our results, we consider two applications: \emph{OCO with delayed feedback} and \emph{OCO with time-varying memory}.
-We show that both problems can be translated into time-varying movement costs, establishing a {novel reduction} specifically for the delayed feedback setting that is of independent interest.
+We show that both problems can be translated into time-varying movement costs, establishing a novel reduction specifically for the delayed feedback setting that is of independent interest.
 A crucial observation is that the first-order dependence on movement costs in our regret bound plays a key role in enabling optimal comparator-adaptive dynamic regret guarantees in both settings.